On this page you find a compact summary of the opera.

 For more detail please read THE PLOT.

-At MUSIC DEMOS you find excellent studio recordings of musical numbers from the opera and a couple of videos from the reading at MuTh Theater, Vienna.
+At MUSIC DEMOS you find studio recordings of musical numbers from the opera and a couple of videos from the reading at MuTh Theater, Vienna.

 Klick CONTACT INFO to get in touch with the creators and/or the publishers.